 What's the art and design scene like in Greater Manchester?

 There's so much going on here!
 Studying at Salford, in the heart of Greater Manchester, means you will be surrounded by galleries, theatres, TV and film production studios, art spaces, design labs, performance venues.
 There are events and festivals throughout the year in the city, showcasing everything from small scale experimental pieces to work by globally renowned artists and designers.

 Are the courses suitable for students that commute?

-Yes!
+In a word: yes!
 There is lots of support for commuter students at Salford.
-We have two Commuter Hubs which are designated areas on campus for commuters who want somewhere to study away from the library, make/eat their own food, or even play some Xbox games!
-Alongside that we have excellent transport links - there is reasonable parking on campus, there is a train station next to Peel Park Campus and there are buses running every few minutes into Manchester and going into Greater Manchester.
+We have two Commuter Hubs which are designated areas on campus for commuters who want somewhere to study away from the library, make/eat their own food, or even play some Xbox games.
+Alongside that we have excellent transport links - there is reasonable parking on campus, there is a train station next to Peel Park Campus and there are buses running every few minutes into Manchester and going to MediaCity or around Greater Manchester.

 We have a range of camera, audio and video equipment that you can book out as a student with no cost.
 You can also borrow laptops from the library if you need to.

 The contact time for Art and Design courses varies, but on average you will be in around 3 to 4 days a week.
 You may only have 2 hours of contact time per day, but this allows you to work on assignments in your own time.